stonemjs/docs/src/docs/essentials/outgoing-response.md

 | Want **maximum flexibility** in functions/middlewares | Use **factories**         |

 ::: important
-**Do not mix both approaches** for the same handler — it could lead to unexpected behavior.
+**Do not mix both approaches** for the same handler, it could lead to unexpected behavior.
 :::

 ## Built-in HTTP Middleware